Subspace Variational Quantum Simulator

 \section{Introduction}

-We are now in the era of noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill2018}.
-A NISQ device is a controllable quantum system, which still has a non-negligible amount of errors in its operation.
-However, it is believed that such a quantum device with a sufficient number of qubits and a low-enough error rate is not simulatable on classical computers~\cite{Boixo2018, Bouland2018, Chen2018}.
-In this sense, NISQ devices might have higher computational power than a classical computer.
-Especially, we believe that they are likely to be advantageous in preparing a quantum state of interest or simulating a time evolution of a quantum system.

-For such an application of NISQ devices, the variational quantum eigensolver (VQE)~\cite{Peruzzo2013, McClean2016, Bauer2016, Kandala2017} has recently attracted much attention.
-The VQE was proposed originally as an algorithm to find the ground state of a given Hamiltonian $\mathcal{H}$.
-There, we use a parametrized quantum circuit $U(\bm{\theta})$ and optimize the parameter $\bm{\theta}$ to minimize an expectation value of the Hamiltonian $\braket{\mathcal{H}} = \braket{\psi(\bm{\theta})|\mathcal{H}|\psi(\bm{\theta})}$, where $\ket{\psi(\bm{\theta})}$ is an ansatz state obtained by applying the circuit $U(\bm{\theta})$ to an input state $\ket{\varphi_{\mathrm{in}}}$.
-Successfully optimizing the appropriate parameterized quantum circuit, we can get the ground state of the Hamiltonian as the output of the circuit.

-The dynamics of quantum systems can exhibit interesting phenomena such as dynamical quantum phase transition~\cite{Heyl2018} or discrete time crystals~\cite{Choi2017, Rovny2018}, which are yet to be fully understood.
-Furthermore, dynamical properties of quantum systems are practically important, and hence researchers have used methods like the time-dependent density functional theory~\cite{Runge1984}.
-As Feynman stated~\cite{Feynman1982}, a controllable quantum system must be advantageous in simulating such dynamics over a classical computer.
+The dynamical properties of quantum systems are of great scientific interest and practically important for applications, and hence researchers have developed classical simulation algorithms such as the time-dependent density functional theory~\cite{Runge1984}.
+A controllable quantum system must be advantageous in simulating such dynamics over a classical computer~\cite{Feynman1982}.
+Simulations of quantum dynamics have been intensively studied as one of the most promising applications of quantum computers~\cite{RevModPhys.86.153}.